kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO Hardware config byte containing switches.
 There is a hardware_config and hardware_word symbols.
 Is it used?
 It is 10 bytes
 * TODO Add display if on bottom row and cr is pressed then auto scroll up - added code to the firmway str-to-display but did not not affect dot commands so need to look at how they are displaying
 * TODO Config option to disable breakpoints and garbage collection
-* TODO CONFIG option to add a program break key.
+* DONE CONFIG option to add a program break key.
 Or perhaps use NMI button?
 What pointers need to change to signify?
 Could set a var and then check in parser doing a warm boot. nmi vector to ram which then allows the function to be changed.
 * TODO SN sound chip firmware
 * TODO Add ? after file name to prompt for optional load/skip during autoload
 * TODO Add garbage colleciton/gaurd checks as a vector that can be enabled and disabled via CONFIG